sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 Get structured data from a bank statement
 ===

 Let's get started with Sensible Instruct!
-Sensible Instruct makes it easy to specify in the data you want to extract from documents.
+Sensible Instruct makes it easy to specify the data you want to extract from documents.
 If you can chat with an AI bot, then you can configure document extractions.

  In this tutorial, you'll:

 - Edit a collection of descriptions ("a config") about the data you want to extract from an example PDF
 - Test the config against a second, similar PDF
-- Download the extracted document data as an Excel sheet.
+- Download extracted document data as an Excel sheet.

 Get an account
 ====